-- > U. - ➤ The goals outlined by the wellness policy will be considered in planning all school-based activities (such as school events, field trips, dances and assemblies). - Afterschool programs will encourage healthy snacking and physical activity. - ➤ U.C.P shall actively develop and support the engagement of students, families and staff in community health-enhancing activities and events at the school or throughout the community. - ➤ Each school within U.C.P shall be in compliance with drug, alcohol and tobacco-free polies.
+- ➤ UCP of Central Florida shall consider the components of the Centers for Disease Control's Whole School, Whole Community, Whole Child (WSCC) model in establishing other school-based activities that promote wellness. - The goals outlined by the wellness policy will be considered in planning all school-based activities (such as school events, field trips, dances and assemblies). - Afterschool programs will encourage healthy snacking and physical activity. - ➤ UCP of Central Florida shall actively develop and support the engagement of students, families and staff in community health-enhancing activities and events at the school or throughout the community. - ➤ Each school within UCP of Central Florida shall be in compliance with drug, alcohol and tobacco-free polies.